16 Do's and Don'ts in Graphic Design that Can Save Your Business

 The benefits of this practice are twofold.

-First, you’ll get a great insight at the latest business-related developments and be able to keep the pace with the rest of the industry.
+First, you'll get a great insight into the latest business-related developments and be able to keep pace with the rest of the industry.

 Second, you will be able to learn from mistakes made by your direct competitors and get a chance to emulate some of their more successful practices.